 The Coffee Cholesterol Connection:

-If you’re concerned about your cholesterol, you should be aware that brewing with a French Press or Espresso produces coffee that have high levels of Diterpenes, (Cafestol and Kahweol) both are potent cholesterol elevating compounds.
+If you’re concerned about your cholesterol, you should be aware that brewing with a French Press or Espresso produces coffee that have high levels of Diterpenes, (particularly Cafestol) a potent cholesterol elevating compound.

 Johns Hopkins University School of Medicine also conducted similar studies.
 According to Dr. Michael J. Klag, the vice dean for clinical investigation at Johns Hopkins suggests that a cholesterol check may be in order for people who use a French press, espresso or a percolator.

-In 2009, we conducted independent lab tests that compared cold brewing in a French Press to our cold extraction method and the French Press cold brew method had 342% more Cafestol and 555% more Kahweol than our cold extraction method.
+In 2009 and 2017 we conducted independent lab tests that compared cold brewing in a French Press to our cold extraction method and the French Press cold brew method had 11% more Cafestol than our cold extraction method.

 French Press Function vs. BodyBrew